 How Does EDT Work?

 Here is how EDT works.
 Take two antagonistic muscles for each workout such as the quads and hamstrings.
-For example, lets use squats and stiff-legged deadlifts to illustrate.
-Go back and forth between squats and stiff-legged deadlifts for as many sets as you can in a designated time period such as twenty minutes.
-Charles refers to this twenty-minute period as a "PR Zone."
-Choose a training load that you can complete ten times with solid form and do multiple sets of three to five for as many sets as possible in each "PR Zone."
+For example, let's use squats and stiff-legged deadlifts to illustrate.
+Go back and forth between squats and stiff-legged deadlifts for as many sets as you can in a designated time period such as 20 minutes.
+Charles refers to this 20-minute period as a "PR Zone."
+Choose a training load you can complete 10 times with solid form and do multiple sets of three to five for as many sets as possible in each "PR Zone."

-Note: Choose a training load that you can complete ten times with solid form and do multiple sets of three to five for as many sets as possible in each "PR Zone."
+Note: Choose a training load you can complete 10 times with solid form and do multiple sets of 3-to-5 for as many sets as possible in each "PR Zone."

 Day 1: Upper Body